tunnox-net/tunnox-core/README_EN.md

 ## Introduction

-Tunnox Core is a NAT traversal platform kernel developed in Go, providing secure and stable remote access capabilities.
+Tunnox Core is a NAT traversal tool developed in Go, providing secure and stable remote access capabilities.
 The project adopts a layered architecture design, supports multiple transport protocols including TCP, WebSocket, UDP, and QUIC, and can flexibly adapt to different network environments and business scenarios.

+**Design Philosophy**: Tunnox Core can be used as a standalone tool directly (without external storage and management platform), or integrated as a platform kernel into larger systems.

 ### Key Features

+- **Zero Dependencies**: No database, Redis, or other external storage required, ready to use out of the box
-- **Multi-Protocol Transport**: TCP, WebSocket, UDP, and QUIC support
+- **Multi-Protocol Transport**: TCP, WebSocket, KCP, QUIC, and HTTP Long Polling support
 - **End-to-End Encryption**: AES-256-GCM encryption for secure data transmission
 - **Data Compression**: Gzip compression to reduce bandwidth consumption
 - **Traffic Control**: Token bucket algorithm for precise bandwidth limiting
-- **SOCKS5 Proxy**: Support for SOCKS5 protocol for flexible network proxying
+- **SOCKS5 Proxy**: Support for SOCKS5 protocol for flexible network proxying with dynamic target addresses
-- **Distributed Architecture**: Cluster deployment with gRPC inter-node communication
-- **Real-Time Configuration**: Push configuration changes through control connections
+- **HTTP Domain Proxy**: Support for accessing HTTP services in target network via HTTP proxy
-- **Anonymous Access**: Support anonymous clients for lower barriers to entry
+- **Anonymous Access**: Support anonymous clients, no registration required
 - **Interactive CLI**: Comprehensive command-line interface with connection code generation and port mapping management
 - **Connection Code System**: One-time connection codes for simplified tunnel establishment
-- **Elegant Startup Display**: Beautiful runtime information display on server startup
+- **Auto-Connect**: Client supports multi-protocol auto-connection, automatically selects best available protocol
+- **Flexible Deployment**: Support standalone deployment (memory storage) and cluster deployment (Redis + gRPC)

 ### Use Cases